 17. Analyze the main steps of protein synthesis.
 (Lecture outline IIIb)18.
-Critique the role that mutations play in protein synthesis and evolution.
-(Lecture outline IIIb)
+Critique the role that mutations play in protein synthesis and evolution (Lecture outline IIIb)

-19. Identify the main implications of DNA technology in the lives of human and other living things.
+19. Identify the main implications of DNA technology in the lives of humans.
 (Lecture outline IIIb)